suxiya/tao2tex/README.md

  - We did not implement logging properly, instead comments are directly printed to the command line.

- - We did not attempt to deal with Emoji; $`\LaTeX`$ is unable to render these without help (e.g. the `emoji` package in LuaTeX, and even this requires processing e.g. 😂 into `\emoji{face_with_tears_of_joy}`.
+ - We did not attempt to deal with Emoji; $`\LaTeX`$ is unable to render these without help (e.g. the [`emoji`](https://www.ctan.org/pkg/emoji) package with LuaTeX, and even this requires processing e.g. 😂 into `\emoji{face_with_tears_of_joy}`.)
 This processing can be easily added, as python has easy to use emoji packages, but we opted to not treat this edgecase and add to the requirements.

- - Most likely, modification is needed to work with other blogs, even those that are on wordpress, like https://mathproblems123.wordpress.com/.
-Despite looking quite similar, the precise way that the tags are laid out are different.
+ - Most likely, modification of the BeautifulSoup part is needed to work with other blogs, even those that are on wordpress.
+Despite looking quite similar, the precise way that the tags are laid out seem to be different.

-Beijing